-“The US,” they state, “is about to finally embrace the secure chip-based authentication system called EMV—the standard was pioneered by Europay, MasterCard, and Visa—that the rest of the world has already adopted.
+They affirm that the United States is ready to adopt the secure EMV chip-based authentication system, a standard pioneered by Europay, MasterCard, and Visa, which has already gained global acceptance.
 Pushed by mounting fraud costs, credit card companies have crafted incentives for merchants to switch to the sophisticated readers needed to accept the cards.”

 Meanwhile, coming incentives and new technologies aside, we wrap up our mini-series on MasterCard’s Tips on what you can do to protect yourself, and your business, right now, to substantially decrease the risks of fraud, or “hackery.”

 This week, we conclude with basic tips on one of the most basic aspects of all: Network security.